Rudy Lai

 1 updates

-Launch of the Navista suite of AI-enabled connected solutions, marking a formal push into AI-powered healthcare technology.
+Launch of Navista suite of AI-enabled connected technology solutions for healthcare.

 2021 Q1: no updates